 An undergraduate degree is the prerequisite for most publishing jobs, as is a good level of computer literacy.

-However, the assumption that an English degree is the ideal subject for entry into the profession is false.
-For most publishing roles degree subject is irrelevant, unless you'd like to work in subject-specific publishing, such as science, medical, history or art and then a degree in one of these subjects could improve your chances.
+However, it's a false assumption that English is the ideal degree subject for entry into the profession.
+For most publishing roles, degree subject is irrelevant, unless you'd like to work in subject-specific publishing, such as science, medical, history or art.
+In these cases, a degree in one of these subjects could improve your chances.

 Postgraduate courses in publishing are becoming more popular, and while they won't guarantee you a job or a higher salary, they can help you to stand out in a crowd.